 Dr. Zabinski, with exceptional modesty and without any self-interest, occupied himself with the fates of his prewar Jewish suppliers…different acquaintances as well as strangers.
 He helped them get over to the Aryan side, provided them with indispensable personal documents, looked for accommodations, and when necessary hid them at his villa or on the zoo’s grounds.

 The Zabinskis hid Jewish refugees in the cages of their zoo, with the enclosures’ bars providing safety.
 Another Jew they saved, Regina Koenigstein, called their home “a modern Noah’s ark.”
 Jan’s wife Antonina and their son Ryszard provided food and other necessities for the many Jews under their watch, both at the zoo and in the family’s home.

 And Dr. Zabinski did more for the war effort than just save Jewish lives.
 He also took part in the Warsaw Uprising which occurred during August and September of 1944.
 While unsuccessful, the uprising showed that good could stand up to evil.
 And while Jan did not lose his life like so many of his countrymen, the Nazis took the zookeeper prisoner.
 While imprisoned, Jan’s wife continued to help the few Jews left in Warsaw.

 After the war, Yad Vashem named the couple Righteous Among the Nations in 1965.
 The Zabinskis visited the Holy Land to plant a tree of remembrance three years later.
-You also might recall the Hollywood movie from a couple of years ago, The Zookeeper’s Wife, which told their story.
-If not, check out that film, as well as the above documentary that tells more about these Righteous Gentiles, these Advocates and Allies of the Jewish people, and their modern day Noah’s Ark.
+You also might recall the Hollywood movie from a couple of years ago, The Zookeeper’s Wife, which told the story of these Heroes of the Holocaust.